jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

 **Detention of goods bearing infringing sign**

 ### 149 Detention of goods bearing infringing sign
-(1) If the chief executive considers that any imported goods that are in the control of the Customs may be goods to which a notice accepted under section 139 relates, those goods must be detained in the custody of the chief executive or any Customs officer until—
+(1) If the chief executive considers that any goods that are in the control of the Customs may be goods to which a notice accepted under section 139 relates, those goods must be detained in the custody of the chief executive or any Customs officer until—
-  (a) the chief executive is served with an order made in proceedings under section 152 that the notice be discharged; or (b) the chief executive is served with an order made in proceedings under section 152 that the goods be released; or (c) any proceedings under section 153 in respect of those goods (including any appeal) are determined by a decision that the goods are not goods on or in physical relation to which an infringing sign is used that have been imported other than for private and domestic use; or
+  (a) the chief executive is served with an order made in proceedings under section 152 that the notice be discharged; or (b) the chief executive is served with an order made in proceedings under section 152 that the goods be released; or (c) any proceedings under section 153 in respect of those goods (including any appeal) are determined by a decision that the goods are not specified goods on or in physical relation to which an infringing sign is used; or
-  (d) any proceedings under section 153 in respect of those goods, including any appeal, are abandoned; or (e) 10 working days have elapsed since notice was served under section 147 and the chief executive has not been served with notice of proceedings brought under section 153 by a person other than the importer or consignee.
+  (d) any proceedings under section 153 in respect of those goods, including any appeal, are abandoned; or (e) 10 working days have elapsed since notice was served under section 147 and the chief executive has not been served with notice of proceedings brought under section 153 by a person other than the importer or exporter.
 (2) Subject to section 150, on the occurrence of any of the matters specified in subsection (1)﻿(a) to (e), the goods must be released to the person entitled to them.
 (3) The chief executive may, in any particular case, extend the period referred to in subsection (1)﻿(e) to 20 working days if he or she considers it appropriate to do so in all the circumstances.

 ### 150 When detained goods may be released
-The chief executive or any Customs officer must release any goods under section 149 if— (a) every legal requirement as to importation of the goods is satisfied; and (b) every requirement made under any regulations that require the deposit of a security to be satisfied; and (c) the release of the goods is not contrary to law.
+The chief executive or any Customs officer must release any goods under section 149 if— (a) every legal requirement as to importation or exportation of the goods is satisfied; and (b) every requirement made under any regulations that require the deposit of a security to be satisfied; and (c) the release of the goods is not contrary to law.

 ### 151 Forfeiture of goods by consent
-(1) If goods have been detained in the custody of the chief executive or a Customs officer, the importer or consignee of the goods may, by notice in writing to the chief executive, consent to the goods being forfeited to the Crown.
+(1) If goods have been detained in the custody of the chief executive or a Customs officer, the importer or exporter of the goods may, by notice in writing to the chief executive, consent to the goods being forfeited to the Crown.
 (2) On the giving of a notice under subsection (1), the goods are forfeited to the Crown.

 **Proceedings relating to goods bearing infringing sign**